414587 April 7, 2025 11:00 ICMarkets Market News

 Overall momentum of the chart: Neutral

-Supporting reasons: Identified as an overlap support that aligns close to a 61.8% Fibonacci retracement, suggesting a potential area where the price could stabilize once again.
+Supporting reasons: Identified as a multi-swing-low support that aligns close to a 100% Fibonacci projection, suggesting a potential area where the price could stabilize once again.

 Supporting reasons: Identified as a swing-high resistance, indicating a potential area that could halt any further upward movement.